Descanonge/neba/docs/source/data/usage.rst

         Source = SourceUnion.create([Source1, Source2], select=_select_source)

-We can then run a method on a selected module with ``dm.source.apply_select("get_filename", year=2015)``, we can specify the year by hand or the year in the dataset parameters will be used.
+We can then run a method on a selected module with ``di.source.apply_select("get_filename", year=2015)``, we can specify the year by hand or the year in the interface parameters will be used.

 .. tip::

-   The module mix will also try to dispatch any attribute access to the selected base module, so ``dm.source.get_filename()`` will work.
+   The module mix will also try to dispatch any attribute access to the selected base module, so ``di.source.get_filename()`` will work.

 More details on :ref:`module_mixes`.

 Loader
 ------

-The Loader module deals with loading the data from the location specified by the Source module.
-It allows to use :meth:`.Dataset.get_data`.
-Different loaders may use different libraries or functions.
-The source can always be specified manually with ``dm.get_data(source="my_file")``.
-It also allows to post-process your data: *ie* run a function every time it is loaded.
+The ``Loader`` module loads the data from the location specified by the Source module using different libraries or functions.
+It allows to use :meth:`.DataInterface.get_data`.
+The source can always be specified manually with ``di.get_data(source="my_file")``.
+It also allows to post-process your data, *ie* run a function every time it is loaded.
 For instance say we need to change units on a variable, we just need to implement the :meth:`~.LoaderAbstract.postprocess` method::

-    class MyDataset(Dataset):
+    class MyDataInterface(DataInterface):

         class Loader(XarrayLoader):
-            def postprocess(self, data: xr.Dataset):
+            def postprocess(self, data: xr.Dataset) -> xr.Dataset:
                 # go from Kelvin to Celsius
                 data["sst"] += 273.15
                 return data

-Now, every time we load data (using :meth:`.Dataset.get_data`), the function is applied.
-You can always disable it by passing ``dm.get_data(ignore_postprocess=True)``.
+Now, every time we load data (using :meth:`.DataInterface.get_data`), the function is applied.
+You can always disable it by passing ``di.get_data(ignore_postprocess=True)``.

 New loaders should implement the method :meth:`~.LoaderAbstract.load_data_concrete` that loads data from a given source.